 Fabric Destroying Insects

-Now they do avoid synthetics or cotton-blends unless the combination contains wool, although the larvae might use cotton fibers to make their pupal cases.
-What’s scariest about these moths is that most of their damage remains unseen beneath collars, cuffs, and crevices — a classic case of not knowing what you have until it’s gone.
+However, they tend to avoid synthetic or cotton-blend fabrics, unless they happen to include wool.
+Though the larvae might utilize cotton fibers to craft their pupal cases.
+The unsettling aspect of these moths is that the bulk of their damage remains hidden beneath collars, cuffs, and corners—reminding us that we often don’t appreciate what we have until it’s gone.

-Varied Carpet Beetles also enjoy dining on woolen fabrics, but their palate is far more diverse than their moth cousins.
-Carpet beetles will eat almost anything that isn’t nailed down — carpets, woolen fabrics, dead insects, furs, hides, feathers, horns, hair, silk, and bones.
+Varied Carpet Beetles also join the fabric feast, though their taste buds are more eclectic than their moth counterparts.
+These beetles have a diverse appetite—they’ll consume practically anything that isn’t nailed down.
+Think carpets, woolen fabrics, deceased insects, furs, hides, feathers, horns, hair, silk, and even bones.

 The silver lining?
 They’re quite attractive, bearing a vivid rainbow hue on their backs, which earned them their name.